 Other events included a 100 meter sprint and Zumba to educate participants on easy, quick and enjoyable workout routines that they can engage in to stay healthy and active.

-The EcoLife, Maisha Health Fund and Cassava Smartech are subsidiaries of the Econet Group.
+The EcoLife, Maisha Health Fund and Cassava Smartech brands are subsidiaries of the Econet Group.